-As a National Sport Governing body, it is Judo Canada’s mandate to ensure the highest quality and safe environment of judo programs delivered to our customers of whom over 75 % are children and youth.
+As a National Sport governing body, it is Judo Canada’s mandate to ensure a safe environment for all judo programs delivered to our customers, most of whom are children and youth.
 Such a goal cannot be accomplished without co-operation from all provincial/territorial judo associations, judo clubs and Judo Canada members to follow the Responsible Coaching Movement principles.

 © 2017 Canadian Kodokan Black Belt Association, All rights reserved